antonyjackson-png/pinterest-data-pipeline912/README.md

 duckdb.query(query).df()
 ```

-ALl the queries and their outputs can be found in the Milestone7.ipynb
+All the queries and their outputs can be found in the Milestone7.ipynb

 ## Batch Processing: AWS MMWAA